ILIAS-eLearning/ILIAS/Services/Database/README.md

 ```

 ## Sequences / Auto Increments
-To get rid of the MySQL specific auto_increment for unique ID's, MDB2 offeres sequences.
+To get rid of the MySQL specific auto_increment for unique ID's, ilDBInterface offeres sequences.
-A sequence is special database table which is created automatically by MDB2 which increments a sequence field in the database and uses it to create unique values.
+A sequence is special database table which is created automatically by ilDBInterface which increments a sequence field in the database and uses it to create unique values.
 In ILIAS the name of a sequence should be the same as the corresponding database table.
 To create and drop sequences use `createSequence($a_table_name, $a_start = 1)` and `dropSequence($a_table_name)`.

 ```php